 The following slideshow was developed specifically for nonprofit’s in the Memphis metro area.
 However, the same concepts apply for any nonprofit organization within any state.
 If you have any questions please fill free to contact me (Jodie).

-Presentation for this specifically deals with 501(c)(3) organizations.
-Other 501(c) organizations may have additional information to research.
+*Presentation was created with 501(c)(3) organizations in mind.
+Other 501(c) organizations need to do more in depth research about setting up an e-commerce store. may have additional information to research.

 e-Commerce has been a black hole topic for many nonprofit organizations.
 Topics of discussion during session include: